youngle316/youngle316/README.md

 <h3>Hi there 👋</h3>

-A frontend developer fron China 🇨🇳
+A frontend developer from China 🇨🇳

 - 🔭 I’m currently working on [power-chatgpt](https://github.com/youngle316/power-chatgpt)